French Berry Pastries

 You can prep both the shells and filling a day ahead and keep them in tight containers in your fridge.
 Just let everything warm up a bit before assembly.
 Any extras will stay fresh in the fridge for around 3 days.

 A close-up of freshly made cream puffs topped with pink cream and whole strawberries on a white plate.
-Pin it
+Save

 A close-up of freshly made cream puffs topped with pink cream and whole strawberries on a white plate. | recipesbyhannah.com